Initially Approved: March 21, 2005

 Administering Office: Office of the Provost

-When the sponsor limits or prohibits the full recovery of F&A costs, the Principal Investigator must provide a statement from the sponsor concerning the restriction when submitting the proposal for internal review and approval.
+When the sponsor limits or prohibits the full recovery of F&A costs, the PI must provide a statement from the sponsor concerning the restriction when submitting the proposal for internal review and approval.
 This statement may be a copy of the applicable policy from the sponsor’s website, request for proposal, grant guidelines, or other documents, or a written statement received directly from the sponsor when no other statement of its policy is available.
-If the sponsor permits the recovery of F & A costs, but does not specify a rate, contact the Office of Sponsored Programs and Research to determine the applicable rate.

 The University’s F&A rate agreement is negotiated with the U.S. Department of Health and Human Services every four years by the Office of Research Administration.
 The current agreement is posted on the Office of Research Administration website.